These pages have very good exercises to practice the conditionals. Check them

 Global warming will cause more deaths in summer because of higher temperatures but these will not be offset by fewer deaths in milder winters finds an analysis published online ahead of print in Occupational and Environment Medicine.

-They found that during two-day cold snaps there was a 1.59% increase in deaths because of the extreme temperatures.
+The Harvard researchers analysed city-specific weather data related to the deaths of more than 6.5 million people in 50 US cities between 1989 and 2000.They found that during two-day cold snaps there was a 1.59% increase in deaths because of the extreme temperatures.
 However, during similar periods of extremely hot weather death rates went up by 5.74%.
 Deaths did not rise as steeply when temperature fluctuations were less extreme.

 Deaths from all causes are known to rise when temperatures go up, and heart attacks and cardiac arrests are more likely when it is very cold.
 It was anticipated that global warming would increase deaths during hot temperatures but that this would be compensated for by fewer deaths in the winter.